pip/Octology/README.md

 ### Great Thanks, Appreciation, and Gratitude
 I would mainly like to thank all the developers who have ever contributed to:
   <!-- 2du:make links out of all listed -->
-  YouTube, youtube-dl, kpcli, SlowCat.pl, Screeps, git, gst123, figlet, zinf, Perl, Curses, SDL, Linux, GNU, Ubuntu, Compiz, Irssi, FireFox, Chrome, Zsh, GMail, DuckDuckGo, etc..
+  * YouTube, youtube-dl, kpcli, SlowCat.pl, Screeps,
+  * git, gst123, figlet, zinf, Vim, FLAC, cdparanoia,
+  * Perl, Curses, SDL, GNU, Linux, Ubuntu, Compiz,
+  * Irssi, FireFox, Chrome, Zsh, GMail, DuckDuckGo,
+  * Gnome-Terminal, PulseAudio, AMD processors, etc.

 If I have failed or in any way improperly identified any other entity who is deserving of better credit and recognition, please recognize this as unintentional and let me know the best way to remedy it.